 Opportunity Zones Investments: Ohio Sweetens the Pot

 During the summer of 2019, the Ohio legislature passed, and Governor Mike DeWine signed, a new budget.
-The two-year budget bill included several provisions that impact state laws governing economic development incentives, together with Opportunity Zones.
-Investors in Opportunity Zones are now eligible for a tax break equal to 10 percent of the taxpayer’s initial investment into the Opportunity Zones in question.
-Think of this tax credit as a partial fund matching initiative.
+The budget bill included several provisions that impact state laws governing economic development incentives, together with Opportunity Zones.
+Through this legislation, investors in Opportunity Zones are eligible for a tax break equal to 10 percent of the taxpayer’s initial investment into the Opportunity Zones in question.
+Think of this tax credit as a partial fund-matching initiative.

 To be eligible for this tax credit, however, the fund must hold the entirety of its invested assets in a qualified Opportunity Zone property located in Ohio.
 This provision incentivizes Ohio taxpayers to establish Buckeye state-only funds to benefit from this incentive.